 Mountain Valley Hospice & Palliative Care is committed to respecting the privacy and security of all visitors to our Web site.
 We recognize that when you choose to provide us with information about yourself, you trust us to protect your privacy and to provide you with choices about how that information is shared.

 By using our Web site, you consent to the collection and use of your information, as described below.

-Users may visit the Web site without giving MVH any personal information.
+Users may visit the Web site without giving MVHPC any personal information.

 How Your Personal Information Is Used:

 MVHPC does not disclose to third parties any information it gathers from the Web site which could be used to track your individual access and navigation of our site.